-The living environment is an important factor for the underlying analysis considering that the PersonAAL-project envisages prolonged independence of elderly people at home and potential requirements of care given by different target groups.
-According to the following chart, a majority (54%) of the persons in need, who are nursed by the current sample, lives alone.
-31% live as couples.
+The living environment is an important factor for the underlying analysis considering that the PersonAAL project envisages prolonged independence of elderly people at home and potential requirements of care given by different target groups.
+According to the above chart, a majority (7) of the persons in need, who are nursed by the current sample, lives alone.
+Four live as couples.